dre1080/warden/README.md

     Fuel::add_package('warden');

+There are two ways to install Warden:

+### SQL File

-View `config/install.sql` for table structures.
+View `config/install.sql` for table structures or simply import into your database.

+### Command Line

+    php oil r warden

-Create your roles in the `roles` table to assign roles to users.
+**Don't forget to create your roles in the `roles` table to be able to assign roles to users.**

 ## Configuration
 For now, only config options are: